ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Weight.
 Recent studies have shown that postmenopausal women who are overweight or obese have an increased risk of breast cancer.
 These women also have a higher risk of having the cancer come back after treatment.

 Physical activity.
-Decreased physical activity is associated with an increased risk of developing breast cancer and a higher risk of having the cancer come back after treatment.
-Regular physical activity may protect against breast cancer by helping women maintain a healthy body weight, lowering hormone levels, or causing changes in a women’s metabolism or immune factors.
+Lower amounts of physical activity is associated with an increased risk of developing breast cancer and a higher risk of having the cancer come back after treatment.
+Regular physical activity, such as 3 to 4 hours of moderate exercise per week, may protect against breast cancer by helping women maintain a healthy body weight, lowering hormone levels, or causing changes in a woman’s metabolism or immune factors, such as enhancing "natural killer" cells to fight off abnormal cells.
+Maintaining a healthy body weight may also protect against the cancer coming back after a breast cancer diagnosis.

 Alcohol.
-Current research suggests that having more than 1 to 2 alcoholic drinks, including beer, wine, and spirits, per day raises the risk of breast cancer, as well as the risk of having the cancer come back after treatment.
+Current research suggests that having more than 1 to 2 servings of alcohol, including beer, wine, and spirits, per day raises the risk of breast cancer, as well as the risk of having the cancer come back after treatment.
+It is recommended to limit your alcohol intake to 3 to 4 servings per week.

 Socioeconomic factors.
 More affluent women in all racial and ethnic groups have a higher risk of developing breast cancer than less affluent women in the same groups.
-The reasons for this difference are not known.
-But these differences may be due to variations in diet, environmental exposures, and other risk factors such as breast density.
+The reasons for this difference are not known, but it is not due to socioeconomic status itself.
+Rather, the increased risk is related to differences in risk factors found in women of different education and income levels.
+These differences may be due to variations in diet, environmental exposures, and other risk factors.
 Women living in poverty are more likely to be diagnosed at an advanced stage and are less likely to survive the disease than more affluent women.
 This is likely due to multiple factors, including lifestyle factors and other health conditions such as obesity and tumor biology.
 Access to health care and the availability of treatment play additional roles.

 Radiation exposure at a young age.
 Exposure to ionizing radiation at a young age may increase a woman’s risk of breast cancer.
-For example, therapeutic radiation to the chest for Hodgkin lymphoma may increase breast cancer risk.
+For example, therapeutic radiation to the chest for Hodgkin lymphoma may increase breast cancer risk in both breasts.

 The very small amount of radiation a woman receives during a mammogram has not been linked to an increased risk of breast cancer.